We are committed to promoting equality and diversity amongst all our staff, patients and users

 Diversity acknowledges that there are differences between people which should be recognised, and respected.

-We aim to commission healthcare services that are equitable to everyone regardless of age; disability; gender re-assignment; marriage & civil partnership; pregnancy & maternity; race, ethnicity or national origin; religion or belief; gender; sexual orientation, domestic circumstances, trade union membership (or non-membership), socio-economic or employment status.
+We aim to commission healthcare services that are equitable to everyone regardless of age; disability; gender; marriage & civil partnership; pregnancy & maternity; race, ethnicity or national origin; religion or belief; sexual orientation, socio-economic employment status; gender re-assignment; domestic circumstances or trade union membership (or non-membership).
 We also aim to recruit and retain a diverse and inclusive workforce.

 How do we go about achieving this?